 If you can’t find the answer to your query below then please get in touch to send us your questions and feedback.
 We aim to respond to all emails within 24 hours.

 Face Yoga FAQs

-Face Yoga is for everyone!
+Today!!
+It is never too early or too late to start benefitting from the techniques of face yoga, both today and for the future.
 It is such a natural way to reduce and prevent the signs of ageing.
 It is also a very effective way to reduce stress and tension – which we so often show on our face and can be very ageing!

 What causes the face to age?